-\textbf{Effect of feature regularization} While the inclusion of the feature regularization loss enhances feature learning on the trigger set, it is possible that it may compromise clean accuracy.
-In Figure \ref{fig: reg_cifar}, we explore the impact of varying the balance parameter $\alpha$ within the range of {0.0, 0.01, 0.05, 0.1}.
+\textbf{Effect of feature regularization.} While the inclusion of the feature regularization loss enhances feature learning on the trigger set, it may compromise clean accuracy.
+In Fig. \ref{fig: reg_cifar}, we explore the impact of varying the balance parameter $\alpha$ within the range of \{0.0, 0.01, 0.05, 0.1\}.
 The findings indicate that an increase in $\alpha$ does indeed negatively affect clean accuracy.
-This can be attributed to the fact that features of different classes are not strictly orthogonal, leading to a decrease in the clean accuracy.
+This can be attributed to the fact that features of different classes are not strictly orthogonal, leading to a decrease in clean accuracy.
 Despite this, an increased value of $\alpha$ significantly enhances the effectiveness of the trigger set for watermarking, aligning with our expectations.
 In practice, to achieve a balance between clean accuracy and watermarking effectiveness, a smaller value of $\alpha$ is preferred to guide the feature learning process.
-It also worth noting that even without the feature regularization loss, MAT still outperforms the margin-based watermarking method which further demonstrates the effectiveness of the trigger set selection strategy.
+It is also worth noting that even without the feature regularization loss, MAT still outperforms the margin-based watermarking method which further demonstrates the effectiveness of the trigger set selection strategy.

-\textbf{Size of the trigger set.} In this section, we vary the size of the trigger set, choosing from \{50, 100, 150, 200\}, in order to assess the impact of trigger size.
-Figure \ref{fig: size_cifar} reveals that varying the trigger set size minimally affects the clean accuracy of both the source model and the surrogate model.
-However, the accuracy on the trigger set experiences a significant drop as the trigger set size increases.
-This phenomenon can be easily understood from a feature learning perspective.
+\textbf{Size of the trigger set.} In this section, we vary the size of the trigger set, choosing from \{50, 100, 150, 200\}, to assess the impact of trigger size.
+Fig. \ref{fig: size_cifar} reveals that varying the trigger set size minimally affects the clean accuracy of both the source model and the surrogate model.
+However, the accuracy of the trigger set experiences a significant drop as the trigger set size increases.
+This phenomenon can be easily understood from a feature-learning perspective.
 Due to the limited instances of samples demonstrating multiple features in the datasets, expanding the size of the trigger set marginally integrates additional multi-view data.
-Taking CIFAR10 as an example, when the trigger size is set to 200, there are 88 correctly classified samples within the trigger set.
+Taking CIFAR-10 as an example, when the trigger size is set to 200, there are 88 correctly classified samples within the trigger set.
 In comparison, for a trigger set size of 100, there are 75 correctly classified samples.
 Notably, the absolute number of correctly classified samples remains similar.